afuentri/B-MyRepCLL/README.md

 ![alt text](pipeline.png)

-For installation, just clone the repository.
+For installation, first clone the repository.

 ### Requirements
 >bwa 0.7.15 or above